anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

     - **Product**: the members responsible for outlining the product requirements and approving them may involve product managers, executives, external stakeholders, etc.
     - **System design**:
-        - **Data engineering**: these developers are often responsible for the data dependencies, which include robust workflows to continually deliver the data and ensuring that it’s properly validated and ready for downstream applications
+        - **Data engineering**: responsible for the data dependencies, which include robust workflows to continually deliver the data and ensuring that it’s properly validated and ready for downstream applications.
         - **Machine learning**: develop the probabilistic systems with appropriate evaluation.
         - **DevOps**: deploy the application and help autoscale based on traffic.
         - **UI/UX**: consume the system’s outputs to deliver the new experience to the user.